codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 ## Rolling Back Git Versions

 In the GitOps dashboard you will also see a complete history of all past deployments as recorded in Git.
-You can select any of the previous version and rollback your application to the respective version.
+You can select any of the previous versions and rollback your application to the respective version.

  {% include image.html
   lightbox="true"